 - We encourage you to complete your registration by our early registration deadline (March 31 most years).
 (A complete registration consists of three things: submitting an online form, paying a deposit, and addressing a set of preliminary "application" questions.)
 After that deadline, tuition increases \$150 per session. - A \$250 non-refundable deposit is due with your registration.
 The balance is due June 1.
-(If it's late, there's a \$35 fee.) \$25 charge for NSF checks. - Coming to two+ sessions?
+(If it's late, there's a \$35 fee.)
+Also a \$35 charge for NSF checks. - Coming to two+ sessions?
 We offer a \$100 discount for each additional session (beyond the first). - Sibling discount if your family is sending more than one child to the same session, each sibling after the first can receive \$50 off.
-You need to request this discount and if you don't need it, we'll divert those funds where they are needed. - Vermont diversity scholarship for prospective BIPOC campers who cannot otherwise afford camp.
-(For now this is a Vermont-only program.
-We hope to expand to Oregon at some point.)
+You need to request this discount and if you don't need it, we'll divert those funds where they are needed. - Diversity scholarship for prospective BIPOC campers who cannot otherwise afford camp.
+(This is primarily a Vermont program, but we also have a few scholarships available in Oregon.)
 Ask us for details. - We have a three-tier tuition scale based on family income.
-This allows us to keep NBTSC as widely accessible as possible while also offering more sustainable pay to our longtime session staff. - Convenient online payment option ~ it's easy to submit tuition through our secure registration portal.
+This allows us to keep NBTSC as widely accessible as possible while also offering more sustainable pay to our longtime staff. - Convenient online payment option ~ it's easy to submit tuition through our secure registration portal.
 Or mail us a paper check or money order.
 Or set up a payment plan that deducts monthly from a bank account or credit card.
 (If a bank account, you receive a discount of approximately 2%.) - Tuition includes just about everything: hearty meals, lodging, almost all activities.
 Not included: - Camp T-shirts, which are optional. - Camp hoodies, also optional. - occasional (optional) workshops with an additional materials fee (rare, but it's nice to be prepared) - In Oregon, an optional day trip to the Oregon Coast - Pickup or dropoff from nearby areas (fees vary depending on location) - If staff drives you to town for personal reasons (including some health reasons), there is generally a fee to cover expenses. - Please read our refund policy carefully to prevent frustration and misunderstanding for everyone.